vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Saturday 2026-05-09, both to save time and for scheduling reasons, I skipped jogging and strength exercises.
 However, I did fit in hand gripper exercises.

+## 2026-05-13: skipped strength exercises due to exhaustion

+On Wednesday 2026-05-13, I was exhausted after indoor jogging, and also eager to continue a Claude conversation, so I ended up skipping strength exercises that were due on that day.

+## 2026-05-14: skipped jogging and strength exercises

+On Thursday 2026-05-14, in order to make time for a Trader Joe's trip as well as potatoes prep, I skipped jogging and strength exercises.
+I did hand gripper exercises and humming-with-intermittent-pauses before the Trader Joe's trip.